harshguptakth/expense-tracker/README.md

 - JWT-based authentication
 - Add income and expense transactions
 - Edit and delete transactions
-- View complete transaction history
+- View transaction history
 - Filter transactions by category
 - Monthly expense tracking
 - Income, expense and balance summary
 - Savings calculation
 - Responsive dashboard
-- Data stored securely in MongoDB
+- Data stored in MongoDB

 ## Technologies Used

 ### Frontend

 - React.js
 - HTML
 - CSS
 - JavaScript

 ### Backend

 - Node.js
 - Express.js
 - REST API

 ### Database

 - MongoDB
 - Mongoose

 ### Authentication

 - JSON Web Token (JWT)
 - bcrypt.js

 ## How the Project Works

-The frontend is built using React.js.
-It communicates with the backend through REST APIs.
+The frontend is built using React.js and communicates with the backend through REST APIs.

 The backend is developed using Node.js and Express.js.
-It handles user authentication, transaction operations and communication with the database.
+It handles authentication, transaction operations and communication with the database.

 MongoDB is used to store user and transaction data.

-The basic flow is:
+### Basic Flow

 React.js → Express.js / Node.js → MongoDB

-## Main Features

-### Authentication
+## Authentication

 Users can create an account and log in using their email and password.

-Passwords are encrypted using bcrypt before being stored in the database.
+Passwords are protected using bcrypt before being stored in the database.

-JWT is used to maintain authenticated sessions.
+JWT is used to authenticate users after login.

-### Transaction Management
+## Transaction Management

 Users can: